KatePaulauskas/watch-store/README.md

 - The logo idea was created using [Wix Logo Maker](https://www.wix.com/logo/maker).
 - Favicon files were created using [Favicon.io](https://favicon.io/favicon-converter/).
 - Images for the site were converted and compressed using [11zon](hhttps://converter.11zon.com/) tool.
-- SEO keywords were selcted using [Semrush](https://www.semrush.com/).
+- SEO keywords were selected using [Semrush](https://www.semrush.com/).
 - Sitemap was created using [XML Sitemaps Generator](https://www.xml-sitemaps.com).
 - Entity-Relationship Diagrams were created using [QuickDBD](https://www.quickdatabasediagrams.com/).
 - Product information was sourced from the official websites of the following brands: